leancloud/docs-en/views/acl-guide.md

 # ACL Guide

 ACL stands for Access Control List.
-It defines access permissions for an object.
+It defines the access permissions for an object.
 For example:

 ```json